jeringeorge98/intern-decision-engine-frontend/README.md

 The ApiService component provides methods for making API calls to the backend API.
 It sends loan application information to the backend API and receives a response with the approved loan amount and loan period.

+### Ticket 102
+- The age slider is also added to the form component ,this allows user to enter their appropriate age
+- An error message is shown when the age is not within the suitable range of values
+- Scrollable view to make the ui more easier to use.